-- The Rain Sensing feature may not function properly when ice, or dried salt water is present on the windshield. - Use of Rain-X® or products containing wax or silicone may reduce Rain Sensing performance. - A customer programmable feature in the Electronic Vehicle Information Center (EVIC) allows the Rain Sensing feature to be turned off.
-Refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.
+- The Rain Sensing feature may not function properly when ice, or dried salt water is present on the windshield. - Use of Rain-X® or products containing wax or silicone may reduce Rain Sensing performance. - The Rain Sensing feature can be turned on and off using the Uconnect® System, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.